 Learning letters can be fun.
 Writing can be fun.
 Some kids love it.
-Some kids have been ridiculed and shamed in front of their classmates for their handwriting until the joy and fascination of letters has dissipated.
-This generally isn’t done intentionally.
-Most children are aware of the fact that everyone else is moving on and they are left behind.
-Helping them rediscover the joy of letters and writing (the ability to express yourself to others and be understood) is powerful and fulfilling.
+Some kids have been ridiculed and shamed in front of their classmates for their handwriting to the point that the joy and fascination of letters has dissipated.
+Helping them rediscover the joy of letters and writing (the ability to express themselves to others and be understood) is powerful and fulfilling.
 It also makes school more enjoyable for everyone (mom or dad included).
 So here are 8 ways to make learning letters and writing fun.

 - Give more positive reinforcement than negative.
 I don’t mean “good job”.
 I mean specific, exact feedback.
 Give your child a different perspective on writing.
 “I love how neat this letter A is.
 Look at how the lines stop at just the right place”.
 “Oh wow!
 Look at how these letters are all on the line!”
 If there are no neat letters then praise creativity or thoughtfulness.
 “I think that is the best story!
 I love the way your mind works and is so creative”.
 “I can tell you are thinking really hard about what to write.
 I really appreciate how hard you are trying.
 Can you tell me what you’re thinking and I can help you?”